 There are many reasons as to why child labor is considered wrong and how developing countries play a major role in the use of child labor.
 There are many benefits to eliminating child labor But it is hard to prepare universal international standards for child labor because every society defines childhood differently (Bhukuth 392).
 The Convention on the Human Rights of Children is one of the most important documents identifying rights for children.
 These rights are broad and can be applied internationally.
 Article 32 stipulates that, ‘State parties recognize the right of the child to be protected from economic exploitation and from performing any work that is likely to be harmful to the child’s health or physical, mental, spiritual, moral or social development.
 Article 28 describes the child’s right to an education which is considered to be necessary when eradicating child labor (Sanghera 217).

 An alternative definition of labor is “any work that interferes with the child’s full physical development, the opportunities for a desired minimum of education, and leisure needs: (Bhukuth 387).
 This divides work into two categories: beneficial and harmful (Bhukuth 387).
 Work can be an enjoyable way of self-realization or it can be driven by profit and the employer’s needs (Abernethie 93).
 If a form of employment negatively affects a child’s education, health, or safety, it should be unacceptable (Abernethie 94).
 At what age is child employment deemed acceptable?
 The ILO set the minimum age to 15 years increased it to 18 years when the work is considered to be hazardous (Bhukuth 387).
 Some distinguish among work settings to determine what type of work is appropriate.
 “Unlike a factory, or a street, or a store, the home was sanctioned by reformers as a proper workplace… every child needs to be taught to work; but he needs to be taught not in the factory but in the home” (Abernethie 99).
-This turns on the idea that a child is more likely to be exploited doing waged labor which is controlled not by family members but by third Ways that a child can be exploited through work include “starting work at too early an age; working too long; excessive physical activity; experiencing social and psychological strains; work and life on the streets; inadequate remuneration; too much responsibility too early; work that does not facilitate their psychological and social development; and work that inhibits their self-esteem” (Abernethie 100).
+This turns on the idea that a child is more likely to be exploited doing waged labor which is controlled not by family members but by third .Ways that a child can be exploited through work include “starting work at too early an age; working too long; excessive physical activity; experiencing social and psychological strains; work and life on the streets; inadequate remuneration; too much responsibility too early; work that does not facilitate their psychological and social development; and work that inhibits their self-esteem” (Abernethie 100).

 After World War II, the issue of children’s rights became a part of the international community’s consciousness and part of international community’s attempt to create minimum standards for universal human rights (Abernethie 109).
 As humans, children are granted every human right available to people, but because of their helpless status, they are entitled to additional rights (Abernethie 104).
 Human rights are not intended to advance pleasure or self-indulgence, rather they are things which are vital to human life and which protect the interests of the person).
 The weak needs protection of their rights because otherwise people that are in positions of power would dictate the social order and overwhelm the weak and disadvantaged (Abernethie 101).
 Children’s rights either convey nurturance upon them or provide avenues of self-determination (Abernethie 107).
 These two values, also known as the protectionist/liberationist dichotomy are at opposite ends of the spectrum and often clash (Abernethie 108).